Janice Moore READ MORE

 Business Development & Research Coordinator

 Sam Thomson is Business Development and Research Coordinator, based in the Montrose Jersey office.
-He primarily plays a business development role, supporting the identification of business and partnership opportunities globally and the coordination and development of project proposals for a diverse client base across the public sector (including UN agencies, DFID, EU and the World Bank) and the private sector.
-In this role, he has developed extensive knowledge of the requirements of varied clients and a technical grounding in multiple disciplines
+He primarily plays a business development role, supporting the identification of business and partnership opportunities globally and the coordination and development of project proposals.
+This includes work for a diverse client base across the public sector (including UN agencies, DFID, EU and the World Bank) and the private sector.
+In this role, he has developed extensive knowledge of the requirements of varied clients and a technical grounding in multiple disciplines.

 Mr Thomson holds an MSc. in Evolutionary Medicine and a BA in Anthropology from Durham University, United Kingdom.